The reason behind low mood or mood swings is falling oestrogen levels.

 If you get used to doing a small amount of exercise most days - just 10-20 minutes, nothing drastic - then you will be better protected against low mood.

-You may also find Mood Essence or Confidence Essence helpful, and these can be taken alongside any other medication or supplement.
+You may also find Mood Essence helpful, and this can be taken alongside any other medication or supplement.